-When I met Khalid outside Sabarmati Hostel in New Delhi we ran into a group of Kashmiri students whom Khalid and I both knew to some extent.
-It was a nice coincidence, and Khalid said this is what nun chai was all about.
-Khalid caught up on news from old friends and we spoke about nun chai and this project as a whole.
-After some time the others departed and Khalid and I sat together talking over two cups of nun chai.
+When I met Khalid outside Sabarmati Hostel at Jawaharlal Nehru University in Delhi we bumped into a group of Kashmiri students whom Khalid and I both knew to some extent.
+It was a nice coincidence and Khalid said, “This is really what nun chai is all about.”
+Khalid caught up on news from old friends and we spoke about nun chai and this work as a whole.
+After some time the others departed and Khalid and I sat together talking further over two cups of nun chai.

 Khalid spoke to me in much detail about the different Islamist and secular ideas of azadi in Kashmir, and how often the two are more conflated than we expect.
-He spoke about the criticality and debate that takes place within the movement itself and how important it is to make space for dissent.
-Khalid’s opinions on this stemmed directly from the fact that India’s own post-colonial democracy failed miserably in this respect.
+He spoke about the kinds of criticality and debate that takes place within the freedom movement, and how important it is to make space for dissent.
+Khalid’s opinions on the importance of dissent stemmed directly from his view that India’s own democracy failed miserably in this respect.
 He also spoke about the place of minority communities in a future Kashmir.
-The nuanced sensitivity of Khalid’s political being gave a strong and hopeful sense of how beautiful a future Kashmir could be.
+The nuanced sensitivity of Khalid’s political being gave a strong and hopeful sense of how beautiful a future Kashmir really could be.

-What Khalid described was about turning one’s memories of some of the most horrific experiences to ever take place in our world into a kind of strength that would enable one to have the persistence and sensitivity to turn Kashmir into a free place.
-And free in the most fluid and meaningful sense of the word.
+What Khalid described was really about turning Kashmir’s memories of some of the most horrific experiences to ever take place in our world into an inner strength that enabled one to have the persistence and sensitivity to turn Kashmir into a free place—free in the most fluid and simple sense of the word.